 Sendhil Mullainathan, Professor of Economics.
 Development economics, behavioral economics, and corporate finance.

-Tsedal Neeley, Assistant Professor of Business Administration.
+Tsedal Neeley, Associate Professor of Business Administration, Marvin Bower Fellow.
 Global collaboration and working across national and linguistic boundaries; the impact of language, power, status, and emotions on social dynamics.

 Michael Norton, Associate Professor of Business Administration.
 Social norms on people’s attitudes and behavior, addressing the key role that social factors play in shaping the preferences of individuals; the psychology of investment.

 Orlando Patterson, John Cowles Professor of Sociology.
 Sociology of economic development with special reference to Caribbean, historical sociology of slavery and freedom, sociology of slavery, Caribbean and Afro-American culture and social structure, and ethnicity from critical and social- philosophical perspective.

 Leslie A. Perlow, Konosuke Matsushita Professor of Leadership.
 Interaction during work and implications on organizational productivity, individual careers, and family life.

 Mikolaj Piskorski, Associate Professor of Business Administration; Marvin Bower Fellow.
 Social networks and on-line social platforms.